Accessible Wheelchair Vans, Cars, and Vehicles

-Howell Ventures Sure-Grip hand controls installed in a car
+Howell Ventures Sure-Grip hand controls installed

 There is no one single style of hand control operation that is better than another.
-The choice of the style of hand controls should be based on the client’s abilities, comfort in using the style of hand controls, ability to operate secondary functions, and price.
+The choice of the style of hand control should be based on the client’s abilities, comfort in using the style of hand controls, ability to operate secondary functions, and price.
 Some other factors which might rule out certain styles of hand controls are your size and the driving compartment size.
 The ideal way to find out which hand control you like is to test drive with various styles during an on road evaluation.

-Hand controls are mounted for left hand use and are mounted to the left side of the steering wheel except for the floor mounted versions which are generally mounted on the right side of the driving compartment.
-Floor mounted hand controls can be mounted on the left or right side.
-Whether to mount the hand controls on the left or right side will depend on how you are entering the vehicle (if through the driver side door, left mounted hand controls might get in the way) and which arm has more functional ability (generally you steer with the more functional arm).
+Hand control adaptive equipment is mounted for left hand use and is mounted to the left side of the steering wheel except for the floor mounted versions of hand control adaptive equipment which is generally mounted on the right side of the driving compartment.
+Floor mounted hand control adaptive equipment can be mounted on the left or right side so that is one advantage of that style.
+Whether to mount the floor mounted hand control adaptive equipment on the left or right side will depend on how you are entering the vehicle (if through the driver side door, left mounted hand controls whether steering column or floor mounted might get in the way) and which arm has more functional ability (generally you steer with the more functional arm).
 A driver rehabilitation specialist will help you determine this at an evaluation.
-Different style grips can be installed on the hand controls to meet client needs such as a Tri-pin or V-grip.
-Operation of the vehicles secondary controls is also an important consideration because one hand will normally be dedicated to steering and the other to operating the hand controls.
-Neither hand can be removed from the primary control it is operating in order to activate a secondary control switch.
+Different style grips can be installed on the hand control adaptive equipment to meet client needs such as a Tri-pin or V-grip.
+Operation of the vehicle's secondary controls is also an important consideration because one hand will normally be dedicated to steering and the other to operating the hand control.
+Neither hand can be removed from the primary control it is operating (at least not for very long) in order to activate a secondary control switch.
 There are numerous ways to control secondary functions that will be covered on another part of this website, but usually the easiest method is to transfer switch operation of the essential secondary functions to the hand control itself.
 This prevents the hand that is operating the gas/brake from having to come off of the hand control in order to operate the secondary control.
-Turn signals, dimmer, or horn switches (usually a maximum of two functions) can be relocated to a switch mounted on the handle of the hand control.
-Depending on the model being used, the Menox can control brake latch, cruise control, horn plus turn signals, headlight dimmer, and windshield wiper.
-The Howell Ventures Sure-Grip can also accommodate the Sure-Switch which can control up to four secondary functions.
-Again, this is something that a driver rehabilitation specialist will help you determine at an evaluation.
+Turn signals, dimmer, or horn switches (usually a maximum of two functions) can be relocated to a switch(es) mounted on the handle of the hand control.
+Depending on the model of hand control being used, the Menox hand control can control brake latch, cruise control, horn plus turn signals, headlight dimmer, and windshield wiper.
+The Howell Ventures Sure-Grip hand control can also accommodate the Sure-Switch which can control up to four secondary functions using a small joystick type switch.
+In addition up to two of the four position joystick switches can be mounted on the Sure-Grip hand control.
+Again, the secondary functions that need adaptation and how that is accomplished is something that a driver rehabilitation specialist will help you determine at an evaluation.

 1. The vehicle has been inspected and is in good mechanical condition.